 6.2 — Bespoke and custom software are developed securely. | (A) Lucent Sky AVM supports this requirement by reviewing the source code for vulnerabilities that would violate PCI DSS or other security frameworks. | Lucent Sky AVM, when used in conjunction with other secure development practices, can be used to identify vulnerabilities as a developer writes code, thus preventing them from showing up in production environments.
 It demonstrates compliance with the requirement by checking code against various standards and security best practices. |

-6.3 — Security vulnerabilities are identified and addressed. | (A) Lucent Sky AVM scans source code to identify common coding vulnerabilities.
+6.3 — Security vulnerabilities are identified and addressed. | (A) Lucent Sky AVM scans source code and binary files to identify unknown vulnerabilities, and scans dependencies to identify known vulnerabilities.
 All vulnerabilities will be flagged for follow-up and remediation advice provided.
 It helps developers not introduce vulnerabilities into their source code before it is committed back to the main repository.
-Finding and fixing vulnerabilities early reduced subsequent tracking, remediation, and re-testing. | Lucent Sky AVM is used to scan pre-production source code to satisfy this requirement.
+Finding and fixing vulnerabilities early reduced subsequent tracking, remediation, and re-testing. | Lucent Sky AVM is used to scan pre-production source code, binary files, and dependencies to satisfy this requirement.
 Exceptions should be reviewed, patches deployed, and rescanned to verify the problems are fixed.
 Removing vulnerabilities early is far more efficient than later in the lifecycle.
 Vulnerabilities can be resolved directly in the application or externally through additional controls.
 Vulnerabilities may exist due to lack of access to third-party code, because the vulnerability has not yet been remediated, or because new attack methods have created a new vulnerability. |

-6.6 — Public-facing web applications are protected against attacks. | (A) Outputs from Lucent Sky AVM include Instant Fix, code segments that can be used to replace the vulnerable code and remediate the underlying vulnerabilities.
-These Instant Fixes uses security mechanisms built in the application servers as well as industry-standard security libraries, or enterprise security libraries chosen by the firm. | Firms using these technologies need to be explicit in where and how they are deployed for security and compliance purposes.
-For example, while Instant Fix is very effective to remediating vulnerabilities resulted from insecure implementation (such as XSS and SQL injection), only a small number of vulnerabilities resulted from insecure design (such as using a weak encryption algorithm) can be remediated through Instant Fixes.
+6.4 — Public-facing web applications are protected against attacks. | (A) Outputs from Lucent Sky AVM include Instant Fixes, production-ready code segments that replace vulnerable code and remediate the underlying vulnerabilities.
+These Instant Fixes uses security mechanisms built in the application servers as well as industry-standard security libraries, or enterprise security libraries chosen by the firm.
+Lucent Sky AVM identifies vulnerable script loading practices such as loading scripts over insecure connections or missing integrity checks.
+Lucent Sky AVM can also invetory of scripts used by an application. | Firms using these technologies need to be explicit in where and how they are deployed for security and compliance purposes.
+For example, while Instant Fixes are very effective to remediating vulnerabilities resulted from insecure implementation (such as XSS and SQL injection), only a small number of vulnerabilities resulted from insecure design (such as using a weak encryption algorithm) can be remediated through Instant Fixes.
 Additionally, firms using Instant Fixes to deploy enterprise security libraries should demonstrate the security and compliance for those enterprise security libraries used. |

 7.2.2 — Access is assigned to users, including privileged users, based on job classification and function and least privileges necessary to perform job responsibilities | (E) Some programming APIs provide excessive privileges, which could lead to a failure to restrict certain functions to a user ID.
 Lucent Sky AVM can detect and alert on the usage of these APIs. | Most software relies on third-party APIs for functionality.
 Lucent Sky AVM will help ensure that those APIs are properly restricted to programmatically enable compliance to this requirement. |